tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

   - real knowledge comes from ability to explain things without using jargon or vague terms, understand how things interact and predict the consequences.
   - distinguish between people who've done the work and those who haven't.
 The ones who have will pass the [Batesian Mimicry Test](https://fs.blog/batesian-mimicry/)

+- 5 stages of learning
+  - unconscious incompetence:
+    - you don't know what you don't know
+    - you might not even be aware of the fact that something like speed-reading exists.
+    - you're also not aware that you're currently not capable of doing it
+  - conscious incompetence:
+    - you know what you don't know
+    - you're aware that people have learned to read and comprehend much faster through speed-reading techniques, but you yourself have not had any training in this area.
+  - conscious competence:
+    - you're aware of a skill and have the capacity to perform that skill, but it requires your conscious attention to do it.
+  - unconscious competence.
+    - you know how to perform a skill, and it's second nature to you.
+    - with speed reading, you would reach the point of unconscious competence when this simply becomes the way you read, without deliberate attention.
+  - true mastery
+    - it's second nature to perform a skill at an elite level.

 # [Study group patterns](/study-group-patterns-summary)

 # MOM model
 - ![mindset-motivation-method](./3m-models.jpg)

+  ## Motivation (the WHY):
+    - the purpose one has for taking action.
+The energy required for someone to behave in a particular way
+    - motivation = Purpose x Energy x Small Simple Steps
+      - how connected do I feel to my purpose
+      - how are my day-to-day energy levels
+      - what am I allowing to drain my energy that I no longer should?
   ## Mindset/Observation (the WHAT):
     - Be aware of how you're holding yourself back to limiting beliefs, deeply held beliefs, attitudes, and assumptions we create about who we are, how the world works, what we're capable of and deserve, and what is possible.
     - none of these are preinstalled at birth, which means you pick them up from your environment and those around you.